Double-Recycled Product: Perm Polytechnic Scientists Find a Way to Turn Wastewater into Valuable Fertilizer

 • Mixing speed — 300 revolutions per minute;

 To extract high-quality struvite, it is important to maintain the acidity of the water and consider the mixing speed of the components.
-Experiments with solutions under different conditions revealed that crystals grow faster at high temperatures and a water acidity value of about 8-9 pH.
+Experiments with solutions under different conditions have determined that crystals grow faster at high temperatures and a water acidity value of about 8-9 pH.
 The faster the mixing rate, the smaller the particles.
 We have established an optimal speed – 300 revolutions per minute.
-It allowed us to obtain large and uniform crystals of about 10 micrometers, which are suitable for filtering and treating wastewater.
+It allowed us to obtain large and uniform crystals of about 10 micrometers, which are suitable for filtering and cleaning wastewater.

 Andrey Starostin, Associate Professor of the Department of Chemical Technology at PNRPU, Candidate of Technical Sciences

-• At wastewater treatment plants in cities;
+• At urban wastewater treatment plants;

 • In livestock complexes;

-• At industrial enterprises that discharge nitrogen-containing wastewater;
+• At industrial enterprises discharging nitrogen-containing wastewater;

-The study was conducted as part of the "Priority 2030" program, and its results are published in the materials of the international conference "Chemistry.
+The study was conducted as part of the Priority 2030 program, and its results are published in the materials of the international conference Chemistry.
 Ecology.
-Urbanistics."
+Urbanistics.

-New safe painkillers created at PNRPU
+New Safe Painkillers Created at PNRPU

 Now on home